Why You Still Need to Order a Sample From China Before Placing Inventory

 It Prevents the “Switcheroo” Problem

-Someone loves the booth sample → places an order → receives a cheaper version.
+Here’s a classic rookie horror story: someone loves the booth sample → places an order → receives a cheaper version.

 But when you order a sample:

-• you confirm specs in writing
+You confirm specs in writing..

 No tricks.
 No surprises.
+No unexpected substitutions after approval..

 And the Most Magical Reason of All…